Azure Key Vault soft-delete overview

 In a different scenario, a rogue user may attempt to delete a key vault or a key vault object, such as a key inside a vault, to cause a business disruption.
 Separating the deletion of the key vault or key vault object from the actual deletion of the underlying data can be used as a safety measure by, for instance, restricting permissions on data deletion to a different, trusted role.
 This approach effectively requires quorum for an operation which might otherwise result in an immediate data loss.

-With this feature, the DELETE operation on a key vault or key vault object is a soft-delete, effectively holding the resources for a given retention period, while giving the appearance that the object is deleted.
+With this feature, the DELETE operation on a key vault or key vault object is a soft-delete, effectively holding the resources for a given retention period (90 days), while giving the appearance that the object is deleted.
 The service further provides a mechanism for recovering the deleted object, essentially undoing the deletion.